 How to make earl grey tea and rhubarb loaf cake

 - 200 g roasted or stewed rhubarb see note below

 - 300 ml strong earl grey tea or tea of choice

 - 100 g dark brown sugar

 - 275 g self-raising flour or 275 g plain flour and 1 tsp baking powder

 - 1 flax egg (1 tbsp ground flax seeds mixed with 2.5 tbsp water and set aside) or 1 beaten egg

 - 1-2 tbsp cold water

 Start this recipe the night before you plan to make it.

-Mix the sultanas, rhubarb and sugar together in a large bowl.
-Cover with the tea and leave to soak overnight.
+Mix 300g sultanas, 200g roasted or stewed rhubarb and 100g brown sugar together in a large bowl.
+Cover with 300ml strong hot tea and leave to soak overnight.